swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 Three types of Entity Categories are used within the federation:

--   Service entity category – Identifiers for entity categories representing alternative sets of requirements.
+-   Service entity category – Identifiers for entity categories representing sets of requirements.

 -   Service property categories – Identifiers for defined service properties.

 -   Service type categories – Identifiers for defined service types.

+-   Service contract categories - Identifiers for labelling entities based on contracts or business agreements.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation